Skripkon/App-for-learning-English-LANGOD/README.md

 # App-for-learning-English-LANGOD

-## Структура:
-Class `Word` contains only class methods, which work with the current word stored in the class attribute `current_word`:
+## Class `Word` contains only class methods, which work with the current word stored in the class attribute `current_word`:
 - `get_the_meaning_of_a_word`
 - `get_the_usage_of_a_word`
 - `get_the_pronunciation_of_a_word_with_American_accent`